emscripten-core/emsdk/bazel/README.md

 be the individual files produced by emscripten.
 Note that some of these files may be empty.
 This is because bazel has no concept of optional outputs for rules.

+`wasm_cc_binary` uses transition to use emscripten toolchain on `cc_target` and all of its dependencies, and does not require amending `.bazelrc`.
+This is the preferred way, since it also unpacks the resulting tarball.